 May 16 (PDF file, 57 KB)

 April 24 (PDF file, 25 KB)

 April 17 (PDF file, 16 KB)

 April 2 (PDF file, 18 KB)

 March 12 (PDF file, 21 KB)

 Read the white paper, Reclaiming Lost Ground for Vermont's Incarcerated Women.
-The Vermont Commission on Women took part in this collaborative effort to improve conditions for women inmates at the Chittenden Regional Correctional Facility.
+VCW took part in this collaborative effort to improve conditions for women inmates at the Chittenden Regional Correctional Facility.

-Make your workplace a safe space.
-Vermont employers and workers: domestic violence doesn't stay home when victims go to work.
+Domestic violence doesn't stay home when victims go to work.
 It can impact productivity, increase absentee rates, and increase the chance of violence in the workplace.
-VCW partnered with the Vermont Attorney General's office, the Vermont Council on Domestic Violence and other advocates to address domestic violence as a public health and safety issue in the workplace.
-Download these materials for your workplace:
+VCW worked with the Vermont Attorney General's office, the Vermont Council on Domestic Violence and other advocates to address domestic violence as a public health and safety issue in the workplace.

 Full Report of 2011 Study: How Does Domestic Violence Affect the Vermont Workplace?
 A survey of male offenders enrolled in batterer intervention programs in Vermont